pietromandracci/gnuplot_manager/README.rst

 When the module is imported, it checks the availability of the gnuplot program and sets the global variable *gnuplot_installed* accordingly.
-This is achieved by means of a call to the program *which*, that should be installed in nearly all linux distributions.
+This is achieved by means of a call to the program *which*, that should be installed in nearly all Linux distributions.
 However, if it is not installed on your system, the *gnuplot_installed* variable is set to *None*:

 *gnuplot_installed=True*